Marine-Cristina/our-cool-project-frontend/README.md

     [/] Delete Business (and go back to all business page) --> Marine [/] Delete Event (ang go back to all events page) --> Marine

-    [ ] Log In component with sign up button in case the user is not registered yet.
+    [/] Log In component with sign up button in case the user is not registered yet : ant library.

     [ ] Business card.
     [ ] Event card.